ethanp/Notes/Misc Papers Notes.md

     * To provide the foundation for processing distributed streams across a cluster of consumer machines.
     * Bonus library of helpful stream utilities

+# Operating Systems & Linux

+## Linux Kernel Development

+> Robert Love; Linux Kernel Development, 2010, Pearson

+#### Forward by Andrew Morton

+As the kernel gets more complex, it becomes harder for new developers to become contributors.
+Code simplicity helps, code comments about intent help, but written word for the point of essential high-level understanding is necessary as well.
+That's where this book comes in.

+#### Preface

+* This book is about the Linux kernel's design and implementation
+* Specifically version 2.6
+* The goal of this book is to help you begin developing code in the kernel
+* It balances theory and application, it covers API and internals

+### Introduction to the Linux Kernel

+* Unix-family operating systems all implement a similar API
+* Unix development was started by Dennis Ritchie and Ken Thompson in 1969 after Multics failed to provide a multiuser operating system at Bell Labs
+* It was rewritten in C in 1973
+* UC Berkeley created variants of Unix (BSDs) 1977-1994 with added veatures like `csh`, `vi`, virtual memory, job control, demand paging, and TCP/IP.
+* Workstation and server companies sold their own versions for their hardware as well

+#### Key Successes of Unix

+1. Only 100s of system calls (instead of 1,000s) with clear goals and design
+2. Everything is a file (except a socket)
+3. Kernel and utilities leverage C to make them portable
+4. Fast process creation time via `fork()`
+5. Simple IPC primitives allow piping simple programs into each other
+6. Clean layering with strong separation of policy from mechanism

+#### Key Features of Unix

+1. Preemptive multitasking
+2. Multithreading
+3. Virtual memory
+4. Demand paging
+5. Shared libraries with demand loading
+6. TCP/IP networking

+#### Intro to Linux

+* Linus developed first version of Linux in 1991 at school for the new and advanced Intel 80386 microprocessor
+* It's based on Minix, but Minix did not have a permissive license
+* It took off quickly, with new developers contributing
+* Now it runs on watches and super-computer clusters
+* It is not a commercial product
+* If you distribute your changes you must make the source available
+* A "Linux system" may include the kernel, C library, utilities, windowing system, desktop environment (e.g. GNOME), etc. Here Linux refers to just the kernel

+#### What is a kernel

+The kernel is software that

+1. provides basic services
+2. manages hardware
+3. distributes system resources

+Typical components include

+1. Interrupt handlers
+2. Scheduler
+3. Memory management system
+4. Networking
+5. IPC

+#### Some Linux kernel specifics

+* It resides in *kernel-space*, where it has full access to the hardare and, apps execute in *user-space*, where they do not
+* It runs in **process context** when an application uses the C library which calls system calls which instruct the kernel to do particular tasks
+* It runs in an **interrupt context** when hardware interrupts the processor, which interrupts the kernel, which uses the interrupt number to index to an interrupt handler which does something.
+This all is not associated with any process.
+* It is monolothic -- it is a single static binary executable image running in a single address space as a single process, which communicates with itself using simple method calls
+    * However it still has a modular design, the ability to preempt tasks executing within the kernel, kernel threads, and can dynamically load kernel modules into the kernel image
+* It does not differentiate between threads and normal processes

+##### Versioning

+* 2.6.4.2 -- major version, minor version, revision, stable version
+* Even minor versions are stable releases (intended to work for a long time)
+* Odd minor versions are development releases (in which new features are tried out)
+* This versioning system is not set in stone and is itself under development